monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

     a remote node without downloading the blockchain.
 You will need to put the host and port of the remote node after checking the box.

-### Run a full node
+### Starting a local node (full node)

-Upon completion of the setup you will be prompted to the settings menu, but first you will see a window like this pop up:
+If you have selected to start a local node, every time you open your wallet you will see this pop up window:

 ![sync](media/daemon-launch.png)

-If you want to create a normal wallet using your personal full node, you don't need to do anything, let the countdown finish, then wait until your node is fully synced.\
+It has a countdown that allows you to change some settings before your wallet connects to the local node.
+If you don't want to change any setting, just let the countdown finish and your local node will be started automatically.
-If you need some special settings, like setting up a view-only wallet or adding the blockchain manually, go to [Settings](#settings).

 Restore wallet from keys or mnemonic seed
 -----------------------------------------